EnactTrust/enact-tpm-legacy/README.md

 ## Requirements

-EnactTrust is built for the *IoT & Edge devices* that live in the field for 3/5/10 years, therefore our implementation is highly portable.

-EnactTrust supports the most popular firmware architectures and the major RTOS solutions, including FreeRTOS, Zephyr and others:
+EnactTrust is built for the *IoT & Edge devices* that live in the field for 3/5/10 years, therefore our implementation is highly portable and EnactTrust supports the most popular firmware architectures.
+Including the major RTOS solutions, like FreeRTOS, Zephyr and others:

 | Architecture          | EnactTrust   | QuickStart   |
 | --------------------- | ------------ | ------------ |